Resolving disputes over high hedges

 Our investigating officer would make any decision on whether or not a hedge is formed by trees and shrubs planted closely together.
 Single trees, woodlands or forests are not included.

 Unfortunately we are unable to visit sites to carry out inspections or offer advice on whether a hedge is high before you submit a formal application.

 Potential applicants must take reasonable steps to resolve a high hedge dispute before making a formal application.
 An application for a high hedge notice should be a last resort and will be rejected if there is no evidence that attempts have been made to resolve the dispute.

 The steps people should take before approaching us will vary from case to case but may include informal discussions between neighbours or some form of mediation involving a third party.
-Our Community Safety Team may be able to assist with disputes.

 Apply for a notice

 You can submit a high hedge application to us if you can demonstrate that you've been unable to reach an agreement over the hedge despite making all reasonable efforts to do so.

 A fee of £450 must be paid by the person making the application to cover the costs of our investigation into the matter and any potential appeal afterwards.

 Your completed application form should be submitted along with: